-- Once you’ve discussed getting professional help with your teen and you’re sure you don’t have to worry about any negative reactions, set up an appointment.
+Once you’ve discussed getting professional help with your teen and you’re sure you don’t have to worry about any negative reactions, set up an appointment.

-- Finally, take further preventative action like blocking access to firearms or other weapons they could use to harm themselves.
+- Finally, take further preventative action like blocking access to weapons they could use to harm themselves.

 Dr. Alec Miller, Co-Founder and Clinical Director of Cognitive & Behavioral Consultants in Westchester and Manhattan, provides evidence-based treatment programs to address a wide range of emotional, behavioral, lifestyle management and personal development issues for individuals, parents and teens including depression, anxiety disorders, suicide and more.
 Here are his tips for if you’re worried your child or teen may be suicidal:

-- “How long have you been thinking about it?
+- “How long have you been thinking about it?”